outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

         	- use adaptogenic herbs like ashwagandha
         - cancer
         	- substances to avoid with cancer
+        		- avoid methylglyoxal (a chemical linked to diabetes, obesity, and poor diet which can increase cancer risk) with phenols/flavonoids (phenols in peanut/apple, anthocyanins in elderberry, EGCG in green tea, genistein in soy)
 	        	- avoid sitosterol, thyroid gland, b-vitamin supplements, sugar, amino acids like methionine, pollution
 	        	- avoid carcinogens in food, including:
 	        		- hydrazine in mushrooms